 In fact, Kathy required a bilateral bunionectomy, where bunions on both feet are removed during two different procedures.

-Performing a Bunionectomy
+How Is a Bunionectomy Performed?

 A bunionectomy is performed as outpatient surgery, and patients, for the most part, can return home the same day.
 Bunions have unique characteristics and come in different shapes and sizes.
 As such, a variety of surgical procedures can be performed to alleviate them.
 In general, a surgeon will correct the alignment of the big toe bone and repair the soft tissue surrounding it.